Start with a controlled pilot,

 - A written summary you can hand to a partner or the owner

-We bring the box, put it on a shelf, and run one ethernet cable to your router.
+We install the Mac Studio appliance in the back office and connect it to your office network.
 Then we load it with the things your office already knows — your clients, your events, your staff names, the vendors on the rolodex, and the repeated question patterns we heard in Phase 01.

 You feel curious.
 The search works.
 Nothing else has moved.